DaFournier/ACP_bulkRNAseq/README.md

-# ACP_bulkRNAseq
+# NextGenBender

-A pipeline to perform a simple PCA on RNA-seq data.
+A pipeline to perform an Automated Processing of NGS Data from Raw Sequencing Files to Ready-To-Use Information Tables for Genome Modelling.
-Developped for Todorov et al. 2018 published in RIP journal Genomics and Computational Biology.
+Developped for Deelen et al. 2018 published in the deceased journal "Genomics and Computational Biology."

 	README.txt - 07.02.2018